goulash1971/mongoose-dbref/README.md

 				});
 		});

-In this example, the 'order' of a specific 'LineItem' is fetched using the database connection that was used to find the 'LineItem' instance.
+In this example, the `order` of a specific `LineItem` is fetched using the database connection that was used to find the `LineItem` instance.

 ### Contributors
 - [Stuart Hudson](https://github.com/goulash1971)